8 Tips to Save Money Renting in NYC

 In NYC, landlords have 14 days to either return your security deposit in full or give you an itemized list of deductions.

-This 14 day requirement is part of the New York State 2019 rent law known as HSTPA, which gives renters a lot of benefits.
+This 14 day requirement is part of the New York State 2019 rent law known as HSTPA, which gives a lot of benefits to renters.
 Landlords in New Jersey aren’t subject to it, so you may have to wait longer to get your deposit back if you’re across the Hudson.

 7. Buy Your Furniture at Ikea, Not Safavieh